-They create reports and represent their findings to senior management, and might also work with their company's human resources department.
+They create reports and present their findings to senior management, and might also work with their company's human resources department.

-Actuaries often use computer software to help with their analyses.
-They devise graphs and charts to convey their decisions to other members of the management team.
+Actuaries often use software to help with their analyses.
+They devise graphs and charts to convey their decisions to members of the management team.

 Credit analysts conduct microeconomic analyses of prospective clients to assess the risks involved with loaning funds to those people or businesses.
 They take into account economic trends and factors impacting the region, industries, and competitors of prospective clients.

-Credit analysts prepare reports summarizing their findings and suggest interest rates that are appropriate given the risk profile of clients.
+Credit analysts prepare reports summarizing their findings and suggest interest rates that are appropriate to clients' risk profiles.

 Financial analysts research companies, industries, stocks, bonds, and other investment vehicles for finance departments.
 Their analyses often require the advanced quantitative skills possessed by many economics majors.

-Financial analysts often use computer software and models to aid in their analyses.
+These analysts often use computer software and models to aid their analyses.
 They write reports and prepare presentations for colleagues and clients who make the final decisions about investments, stock/bond offerings, and mergers/acquisitions.